HanleyKingston/CFF_analysis_via_GENESIS/README.md

 Takes Arguments:
 1. req: gds_file: .gds file (with a chracter vector of sid as sample IDs)
 2. opt: out_file (default="pruned_snps.rds")
-3. opt: sample_id: a cahracter vector of samples to keep (must match corresponding smaple IDs in phenotype and gds files) - saved as an R object
+3. opt: sample_id: a character vector of samples to keep (must match corresponding smaple IDs in phenotype and gds files) - saved as an R object
 4. opt: variant_id: a vector of variants to keep (must match corresponding rownames in phenotype and gds) - saved as an R object
 5. opt: maf: minimum MAF for variants to include (default=0.05)
 6. opt: missing: maximum missing call rate for variants to include, (default=0.05)